What This Moment Feels Like for the Victims of Trump’s Cruelest Policies

 I’m still waiting to see what happens with the Senate races in Georgia [that determine control of the Senate].
 That’s going to be super critical.
 If Democrats are able to get the two Senate seats, we might be in for an actual solution for Dreamers to get a path.
 If not, it might be a struggle for a President Biden to do anything for us.
 So it is worrisome.

-Billings is an ER nurse in New York City.
+Billings is an emergency room nurse in New York City.
 She contracted COVID-19 at the end of March and was hospitalized.
 Shortly afterward, her brother, Leo, was also hospitalized.
 He died of the virus three weeks later.
-Billings is a member of COVID Survivors for Change, an advocacy group, and has spoken out against Trump’s “callous and dangerous” statements downplaying the seriousness of the virus
+Billings is a member of COVID Survivors for Change, an advocacy group, and has spoken out against Trump’s “callous and dangerous” statements downplaying the seriousness of the virus.

 Last presidential election, I was at work.
 And it was just a terrible feeling to be there.
 I was taking care of a sexual assault victim at the time, and you are with this patient in a room for three to four hours.
 So I felt stuck, and she turned on the TV and was watching the news.
 And it was just a sad situation on top of a sad situation.
 People were coming in for anxiety, and a lady who was pregnant came in with contractions because she was so stressed.
 It was terrible.